Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Introduction

+A prudent solution in such a case can be \textbf{in-situ learning}, which allows the model to continuously capture the network states and device-specific parameters on the fly and retrain itself accordingly.
+However, for each device to train individual models, there will be a \textbf{requirement for an extensive training dataset} which might be \textbf{difficult to obtain}.
+Also, this model though more personalized, will not be robust to other devices or network settings if used.
+An idea to mitigate this problem of a dearth of training datasets and still train a \textbf{robust model} in a heterogeneous environment can be through \textbf{extracting knowledge collaboratively} obtained across different devices without violating their data privacy.
+Interestingly, we find that \textbf{Federated Learning} (FL) provides us with an avenue to train a global model across different devices over varying network technologies while maintaining the \textbf{data privacy}.

+However, simply using the vanilla FL settings may fail to capture different layers of heterogeneity; for example, with 4G legacy devices still in use, a global model trained in FL setting over 5G may get colluded with the occasional data coming over 4G due to mobility.
+No wonder, when we perform a similar experiment, as shown in \figurename~\ref{fig:intro_plot}, we observe more \textbf{accurate predictions of throughput over 5G} if we use a \textbf{pre-trained model} that has been \textbf{bootstrapped} using datasets recorded \textbf{over 4G}.
+Understanding these benefits, in this paper, we propose \ourmethod{}, which uses the cross-technology knowledge extracted from 4G and applies it over 5G in collaborative FL-setup for accurate throughput predictions (Section~\ref{sec_methodology}).
+The key contributions of this paper are as follows.\\

+\textbf{1.
+Collaborative \textit{in-situ} learning for network throughput prediction.} We show that a federated approach alleviates the problem of scarcity of data of 5G-enabled devices while making the model more robust and generalized across different hardware and network technologies.

+\textbf{2.
+The 4G bootstrapping.} We show that the conventional approach of randomly initializing a model is ineffective.
+On the contrary, bootstrapping the initial model with diverse data obtained over 4G can actually boost the model for more accurate throughput predictions while making the system robust to data from legacy devices as well.

-\textbf{Performance analysis over diverse setups with proof-of-concept application implementation.} From a thorough performance analysis over three different datasets collected from both real and simulated environments, we show that \ourmethod{} can attain $>90\%$ mean $R_2$ score for throughput prediction in a multi-network multi-device environment, whereas the closest baseline has $<80\%$ mean $R_2$ score.
-The efficacy of the throughput predictor has also been validated with a proof-of-concept ABR streaming application.
+\textbf{3.
+Performance analysis over diverse setups and a PoC application.} From a thorough performance analysis over three different datasets collected from both real and simulated environments (Section \ref{sec:Dataset}), we show that \ourmethod{} can attain $>90\%$ mean $R_2$ score for throughput prediction in a multi-network multi-device environment, whereas the closest baseline has $<80\%$ mean $R_2$ score (Section \ref{sec_eval}).
+The efficacy of the throughput predictor has also been validated with a proof-of-concept (PoC) ABR streaming application.